envi-idl/UAVToolkit/README.md

 alignTask = ENVITask('UAVBandAlignment')
 alignTask.MULTI_CHANNEL = 1

+; with custom parameters, we have to tell the UAV Toolkit what to process alignTask.GENERATE_REFERENCE_TIEPOINTS = 1 ; generate the reference tiepoints to register the images alignTask.APPLY_REFERENCE_TIEPOINTS = 1    ; register the bands of images we found alignTask.RIGOROUS_ALIGNMENT = 1           ; slower, but always works

 ;this folder should be the one that contains the unzipped contents of the sample data. flightDir = 'C:\data\rededge'